everypidigit/HoC2023_CertificateGenerator/README.md

 A scripy to generate and send participant certificates for Hour of Code 2023.

-Simple instruction below, but better contact me @everypidigit
+Simple instruction below, but better contact me @everypidigit lol.

 ### How to use: